SamiaMehrdad/Locky-Lows/README.md

  - Implementing payment methods

 ## Copyrights :
-Original concept, name and logo belongs to my self and all materials and resources which may be used for development are free to download and use.
+Original concept, name and logo belongs to myself and all materials and resources which may be used for development are free to download and use.